Chad-Mowbray/JWT-Auth/README.md

 In JWT lingo, these key/value pairs are called "claims".
 These "claims" are what tell an application what it needs to know about a user.
 Some of them seem pretty cryptic even after decoding (any guesses for "jti"?).
 That's because the JWT was invented, in part, to save space.

 #### Roll Your Own
-Now that you've seen what a JWT looks like, and have done some reverse engineering, let's go a head and build up our own JWT from scratch.
+Now that you've seen what a JWT looks like, and have done some reverse engineering, let's go ahead and build up our own JWT from scratch.
 It's actually not that hard.

 As you now know, JWTs have three sections (there are other variations, but you don't need to worry about them).
 These sections are
 1. Header